(A) What is verification?

 (B) What is required to be verified?

-(1) All eligibility factors required to establish initial and continuing eligibility and items subject to change must be verified at the time of application, reapplication and when a change in circumstances occurs in the assistance group.
+(1) All eligibility factors required to establish initial and continuing eligibility and items subject to change shall be verified at the time of application, reapplication and when a change in circumstances occurs in the assistance group.
 A change in circumstances includes the discovery of a discrepancy in income and a change in income amounts.

 (2) All income of a member of the assistance group and any person whose income affects the assistance group must be verified.

 (C) What happens when verifications are not received?

 (1) It is the assistance group's responsibility to provide the information necessary to establish eligibility.